outsidedav/swift/machine_learning/conversation.md

     }
 }
 ```
+{: codeblock}

 When you run your app, the following messages are displayed in the console:
 ```
 Conversation ID: cbb18524-1e78-4bb5-a6ea-ceb9311da391
 Response: Hi.
 It looks like a nice drive today.
 What would you like me to do?
 Request: turn the radio on
 Response: Sure thing!
 Which genre would you prefer?
 Jazz is my personal favorite..
 ```
+{: screen}

 ## Using starter kits
 {: #conversation_starterkits}

 With starter kits, you can quickly and easily leverage the capabilities of {{site.data.keyword.cloud_notm}}.
 You can add {{site.data.keyword.conversationshort}} to any server-side back end by using the starter kits.
-The Chatbot for iOS with Watson starter kit illustrates how to use the deep learning capabilities of {{site.data.keyword.conversationshort}} to add a natural language interface to your application to automate interactions with your end users.
+The Chatbot for iOS with Watson starter kit illustrates how to use the deep learning capabilities of {{site.data.keyword.conversationshort}}, by adding a natural language interface to your application that automates interactions with your end users.

 1. Select the [starter kit](https://console.bluemix.net/developer/appledevelopment/starter-kits){:new_window} with which you want to work.
 2. Create the project with the default services.